optimization-for-data-driven-science/DR-FERMI/README.md

 # Distributionally Robust Fair Empirical Risk Minimization (DR-FERMI)
+DR-FERMI is a distributionally robust stochastic optimization framework for handling distribution shifts in fair empirical risk minimization tasks.
+The distribution shift happens when the distribution of the test data (target domain) is different from the distribution of the training data (source domain).

 ## Issues with Conventional Algorithmic Fairness Approaches
 A common assumption of algorithmic fariness approaches is that the training data has exactly the same distribution as test data.
 Such assumption might not hold